Skip to main content

 Must-Try Dishes: Grilled Octopus with vidalia onions and capers, Whole Branzino (grilled Mediterranean sea bass), Chilean Sea Bass Plaki

-What makes it special: Large-scale Greek seafood temple with whole fish display and big-room energy.
+What Makes it Special: Large-scale Greek seafood temple with whole fish display and big-room energy.

 $$ Upper East Side-Carnegie Hill Chinese